arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-09-13-science-and-technology-specialist-india-at-gfi.md

 ● Identifying the key areas requiring the most focused research and finding researchers to perform that work.

-2. You will be instrumental in **providing technical support and strategic advice** to start-ups, companies, venture capitalists, academic faculty, and students on topics such as product development, career changes, business design, and process expertise.
+2).
+You will be instrumental in **providing technical support and strategic advice** to start-ups, companies, venture capitalists, academic faculty, and students on topics such as product development, career changes, business design, and process expertise.

-_Does this sound like you?
+_Does this sound like you?_
-_

-**Must Have:
+**Must Have:**
-**

 1. You have a PHD in the field Plant biology or Food Technology or Human Nutrition or Cell Biology
 2. Should have had previous experience with research and creating publications (Eg. White paper, peer reviewed articles etc)